Cities in the Great Depression: United States

 Second came the general downturn in industry, especially heavy manufacturing.
 Steel in Pittsburgh, Pennsylvania, and Gary, Indiana, and automobiles in Detroit took the heaviest hits, along with railroads and coal mining.
 In these sectors, the largest cities suffered somewhat less than smaller mill towns, mining camps and railroad centers.
 Unemployment was a problem everywhere, but it was less severe among women than men, among workers in non-durable industries (such as food and clothing), in services and sales, and in government jobs.
 A sharp educational gradient meant that the less skilled inner city men had much higher unemployment rates than the high-school and college educated men who lived in outer zones and suburbs.
 Although suburbia stopped growing, it did not suffer nearly as much as the central cities.

 While some unemployed came to the cities looking for relief, much larger numbers of unemployed returned to family farms.
 For the first time ever, the movement of native population was away from cities and toward rural America.

 The fiscal soundness of city and county governments was challenged by the rise in relief expenditures and the sharp fall in tax collections.
 The Hoover Administration had encouraged state and local governments to expand public works projects, which they did in 1930 and 1931.
 While this expansion may have slowed the rise in unemployment, the spending was a luxury that could not be borne in the face of falling tax revenues and the unwillingness of investors to put more money into municipal bonds.
 After 1933, new sales taxes and infusions of federal money helped relieve the fiscal distress.
 Sharply depressed tax revenues meant that all city governments had to cut their budgets.
 Some of the revenue loss was replaced by the New Deal relief agencies.
-However, there was no direct federal aid to education, and public schools faced a hard decade.
+However, there was no direct federal aid to education, and public schools faced a hard decade, which in some states took decades to recover.